-In international fisheries law there are many instances of treaties applying to the high seas and providing for measures of self-restraint agreed upon by the parties (interdiction to use certain fishing methods or to fish certain species or stocks, introduction of quotas, minimum size of nets, closed seasons, closed areas, etc.) in order to avoid the depletion of living resources due to overfishing seas fisheries may be asked in this respect.
-How is it possible to apply a conservation scheme agreed under a multilateral treaty to fishing vessels flying the flag of non-party States (for example, a flag of convenience) 7?
-What are the means for preventing the conservation measures accepted by most interested States from
+In international fisheries law there are many instances of treaties applying to the high seas and providing for measures of self-restraint agreed upon by the parties (interdiction to use certain fishing methods or to fish certain species or stocks, introduction of quotas, minimum size of nets, closed seasons, closed areas, etc.) in order to avoid the depletion of living resources due to overfishing86.
+Some crucial questions that are typical of high seas fisheries may be asked in this respect.
+How is it possible to apply a conservation scheme agreed under a multilateral treaty to fishing vessels flying the flag of non-party States (for example, a flag of convenience)87?
+What are the means for preventing the conservation measures accepted by most interested States from being frustrated by a few countries (so-called free-rider States) which enjoy the benefits of such measures without burdening themselves with the corresponding duties?